HokageM/DamagedLoggingAnalyzer/README.md

 Those outliers come from special events like storms, which are not predictable with the current model.

 <img src="plots/Prediction_2024/Eiche_und_Roteiche/Wind__Sturm/Insgesamt/plot.png" width="500">

+## Damage Types
+**Question**:
+Which type of damage causes the most wood harvesting?

+**Question**:
+How do different regions or types of forests compare in their vulnerability to specific damage types?

+## Forest Management
+**Question**:
+Are there noticeable differences in wood harvesting due to damage across different forest ownership types (e.g., state-owned vs. privately-owned forests)?
+This could reflect different management practices and their effectiveness.

 # Usage